 5. Strive to have a lifestyle and behaviour that is aligned with biblical principles in a way that represents Jesus Christ and partnership with Central (outlined in the Ministry Covenant):

 - Be growing spiritually as evidenced by the fruit of the Spirit.

-- Read your Bible regularly, and to pray on your own and corporately.
+- Read your Bible regularly, and pray on your own and corporately.

 Submit your application.
 Please take your time reading through all the Partnership information before completing your application.
 Once you’re ready, you can submit your application online or at Central Connect at any location.

 Meet with a board member.
-Our GroupLife Team will forward your application to a board member who will meet with you to review the information and get to know you a little better.
+Our team will forward your application to a board member who will meet with you to review the information and get to know you a little better.
 This is often done during Sunday mornings.

 Once the board member confirms that you are committed to the expectations of a Partner, your application will be included in the next board meeting agenda for final approval.
-Within a couple weeks of the meeting you can expect to receive a welcome email.
+Within a couple of weeks of the meeting, you can expect to receive a welcome email.

 Recognizing that people’s situation’s change and that it’s easy to forget to update the church leadership on your new contact info or situation, Central has a partnership renewal process in place.
 Aside from it being a method of accountability, it helps keep our quorum accurate at Annual Business Meetings and it keeps our records up to date for ongoing communication.

 Early each year, every Partner will be sent a simple renewal form.
 An online form will be sent to those who have an email address on file, and the rest will receive a form by mail.
 All you need to do is answer yes or no to the five statements, and submit them by the end of the month.
 If your information and situation have stayed the same, so will your Partnership status.
 If you aren’t able to commit to one or more of the expectations, your Partnership will lapse, and you’ll be invited to chat with someone from the leadership team about your situation.